Flash1105/python-p5-project-EntomoConnect/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING.md file.
+If you'd like to contribute to this project, please request a pull!

 ## License